haomo-ai/Cam4DOcc/README.md

 │   │   ├── MMO_lyft/
 │   │   │   ├── ...
 ```
-Alternatively, you could modify the path parameters in the [config files](https://github.com/haomo-ai/Cam4DOcc/tree/main/projects/configs/baselines), which are also listed here:
+Alternatively, you could manually modify the path parameters in the [config files](https://github.com/haomo-ai/Cam4DOcc/tree/main/projects/configs/baselines) instead of using the default data structure, which are also listed here:
 ```
 occ_path = "./data/nuScenes-Occupancy"
 depth_gt_path = './data/depth_gt'